 Most readings are in these two books.
 Because the only text book for this topic is now 7 years old, it is supplemented by other readings.
 Other readings are available in the course materials, online, and linked in the syllabus.
+Additional course materials, course announcements, and updates to the syllabus or curriculum will be posted on the my.wcl site.
 Cases with page numbers provided are all in MURRAY & LUKER.

 - MURRAY & LUKER, CASES ON REPRODUCTIVE RIGHTS AND JUSTICE (Foundation Press 2015).